-Diving activities have been restarted in accordance with advice from Government and Scotsac.
+Diving activities will only restart in accordance with advice from Government and Scotsac.

 By Andrew Sinclair